MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/discover-powershell.md

 PowerShell is designed to help you learn a little at a time, as you need it.

 PowerShell includes cmdlets that help you discover PowerShell.
-Using these three cmdlets, you can discover what commands available, what they do, and what types they operate on.
+Using these three cmdlets, you can discover what commands are available, what they do, and what types they operate on.

 - `Get-Verb`.
 Running this command returns a list of verbs that most commands adhere to.
 The response includes a description of what these verbs do.
 Since most commands follow this naming